MA3CIN/kpt_functions_demo/Nephio/scale-UPF-guide.md

 The capacity requirements are captured in a custom resource (capacity.yaml) within the deployed package.

-Start by saving the package Variant downstream target name to a variable
+Start by saving the package Variant downstream target name to a variable.

 ```
 kubectl config use kind-kind